 Diabetes Care.
 2012 May; 35(5): 943–944.

 World Health Organization.
 “Diabetes”

 Diabetes Metab Syndr Obes.
 2010; 3: 253–262.

 The Lancet.
-“Primary care-led weight management for remission of type 2 diabetes (DiRECT): an open-label, cluster-randomised trial” December 5, 2017.
+“Primary care-led weight management for the remission of type 2 diabetes (DiRECT): an open-label, cluster-randomized trial” December 5, 2017.

 FEBS Lett.
 2008 Jan 9; 582(1): 97–105.